acalcino/BM2331_2025/Tutorial_3/03_blast.md

 I this command, we defined the database type (nucleotide), the input fasta sequence from which the database will be built (Homo_sapiens.GRCh38.cdna.all.fa), the input type (fasta) and the output filename prefix (human_nt).
 We also included the flags `-parse_seqids` and `-hash_index` which will firstly tell `makeblastdb` to use the sequence ids in the input file rather than internally created identifiers, and secondly, will create a lookup hash index.
 Together, these allow you to extract sequences from the database using the sequence ids, but we will come to this in a bit.

 We can now use this database to find alignments between an input sequence and those making up the human transcriptome.
 Run `blastn -help` to get a list of the options available for blastn.
 Have a go at creating your own blastn script to find genes with similarity to the piwi sequence you have in `~/shared-data/tut_3/seqs`.
 In this directory you will find two nucleotide sequences, one from a sperm whale and one from a hydra (cnidarian).
 Try both out and compare your results.
 Try modifying the e value to see how this impacts things.
-While you can experiment with which other parameters to moodify, make sure you use these at a minimum:
+While you can experiment with which other parameters to modify, make sure you use these at a minimum:

 ```bash
 -query  - Your input fasta file (piwi_nt.fa for this example)